Access this content:

 Risk & Catalysts

-Asset quality is trending well despite a stretched urban middle and lower-middle class consumer class, as SBI’s personal unsecured loans book is ~95% to salaried employees of top tier corporates and the government.
+We are cautious about pockets of stress in Indian retail, particularly unsecured retail and microfinance.
+Asset quality however is trending well as SBI’s personal unsecured loans book is ~95% to salaried employees of top tier corporates and the government.

 Key Metric